Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 4

 Stars vs. Kraken Prediction & Picks: Line, Spread, Over/Under - NHL Playoffs Second Round Game 4

-Game 4 of the NHL Playoffs Second Round will see the Dallas Stars visit the Seattle Kraken on Tuesday, May 9, starting at 9:30 PM ET on ESPN, SportsNet, and TVAS.
-The Kraken are up 2-1.
-Bookmakers give the Stars -140 odds on the moneyline in this matchup with the Kraken (+120).
+Game 4 of the NHL Playoffs Second Round will see the Dallas Stars and Seattle Kraken square off on Tuesday, May 9, beginning at 9:30 PM ET on ESPN, SportsNet, and TVAS.
+The Kraken are ahead in the series 2-1.
+The Stars are the favorite, with -140 odds on the moneyline, in this matchup against the Kraken, who have +120 moneyline odds.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!